TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Heist.md

 <br />

 ## Cisco Type 7

 <br />

 For this type of hash we will use a specific tool from the following [GitHub repository](https://github.com/theevilbit/ciscot7).

-The tools is very intuitive and easy to use:
+The tool is very intuitive and easy to use:

 <br />